tbfpanda/ExData_Plotting1/README.md

 ## Introduction

+The libraries used are tidyverse, dplyr, lubridate projectd is the data given in the text file made into a tbl_df format

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning